Hit/miss rain chances before the holiday weekend

 Some areas may get some nice rain, but unlikely to ease the drought

-WICHITA, Kan.
-(KWCH) - Rain chances will be on hold now until Friday evening when another cold front will be coming into Kansas from the north.
-It’s not a likely scenario, but chances will pick up for northwest and north central Kansas by early evening, and then it should spread farther south around 9 or 10 pm.
+Saturday will have a chance of a few storms in the morning or early afternoon, mainly over southern Kansas.
+Once again, anything that develops will be hit and miss.
+Temperatures will likely cool a bit and be more seasonal for early September.
+Much of the state will have highs near 90 with light northeast winds.

-Before the storms start, highs will once again warm into the 90s for much of the state.
-That’s warmer than average for early September.
+The humidity will drop Saturday into Sunday, so expect some cool morning low temperatures Sunday.
+Much of the state may wake up to 50s.

-It will only be slightly cooler for Saturday with northeast winds.
-Highs will still be in the upper 80s to near 90.
+It will be rather warm/hot for Sunday afternoon with highs near 90.

-Don’t expect any rain over the holiday weekend.
-Highs will be near 90 through Labor Day with a few scattered clouds.
+Most, if not all of next week will be dry with highs above normal.

 Wichita Area Forecast: